Company Profile

 June 2006

-Ralph Weas joined Neoteric as Business Manager for the purpose of helping to expand the company and meet demand.
+Ralph Weas a long time member of the Hoverclub of America joined Neoteric as the Business Manager for the purpose of helping expand the company and to manage the myriad of duties that constantly fall on this office.

 July 2006